Saudi Arabian Cultural Mission (SACM) Students

 Attention:SACM instructions regarding insurance requirement and the insurance waiver process for sponsored students.

-The waiver for 2019-2020 will open April 1st.
-If you waive the insurance for fall 2019, your spring 2020 insurance will also be waived.
-Complete one waiver in April for the entire school year (you can re-enroll at any time).
-The deadline to waive for 2019-2020 will be September 9th at 5:00 pm.
+The waiver for the upcoming year will open April 1st.
+If you waive the insurance for fall, your spring insurance will also be waived.
+You may complete one waiver in April for the entire school year (you can re-enroll at any time).
+The deadline to waive insurance is the 10th day of classes at 5:00 pm.

 Instructions for waiving the insurance coverage and premium: